Rostering pick up league and traveling adult soccer Minneapolis on a rolling basis for soccer into 2024.

-in - and are already participating in - sports.
+We/They belong in ALL of sport.
 It is imperative that transgender community members continue to experience the social, physical, and cultural benefits of athletics.
 Sports institutions must respect the dignity and humanity of transgender people by ensuring their ability to participate.

 The global campaign for inclusion of transgender people in soccer is led by FvH who brings forth advocacy and content to create awareness, education and highlight issues that remain.
 Become a #transfootally and use their resources to advance the mission in sport.

-The Gray Ducks are leading Team Trans & LGBQ Liberation through being on the front lines of advocacy and education in soccer in our community.
-We are proud to be home to transgender soccer players who get to play the game they love as their most authentic selves.
-We are all Family.
+The Gray Ducks are leading Team Trans & LGBQ Liberation through being on the front lines of advocacy and education in our soccer community.
+We are proud to be home to players who get to play the game they love as their most authentic selves and trust us to be here for them.

 We are humbled to have open and out transgender athletes such as Adrienne playing soccer amongst our teams.
 In 2020, on a chilly March day, we sat down with Adrienne to learn more about her passion with soccer and experience as a transgender member of our sporting community.